 We generally suggest the following rough guidelines to our clients:

-If your film needs encryption, you should use SMPTE.
-There are security flaws with how Interop handles encrypted material.
+If your film needs encryption or electronic subtitles, you should use SMPTE.
+There are security flaws with how Interop handles encrypted material, and problems with it’s support for electronic subtitling.
 These issues have been corrected in SMPTE.

 If accessibility is important to you (subtitles or described video), you should consider SMPTE.
 The newer format has much richer implementation of accessibility features.
 The more SMPTE is in use, the more the pressure there can be on the industry to widely support these features.

 If a filmmaker’s concern is long-term compatibility, you should consider SMPTE.
 As Interop isn’t an official standard there is no assurance of future support.
-While unlikely, it’s possible that some future development could break compatibility with Interop packages.
+While very unlikely, it’s possible that some future development in the SMPTE standard could break compatibility with Interop packages.

-For 100% compatability, including extreme edge cases, you should stick with Interop.
+For 100% compatibility, including equipment manufactured prior to 2009, you should stick with Interop.